Deltares-research/DHYDROGUI/documents/PluginsAnalysis/D3DFMIQ-858_FMSuite.FlowFM/D3DFMIQ-858_FMSuite.FlowFM_analysis.md

 making the code more complex.
 Furthermore, a large portion of the logic of these file classes is currently private within these classes, making it hard to test and reuse.
 This reduces cohesion within these classes.
-Most of these private methods are responsible for writing a certain aspect of the file corresponding with the `File`-class.
+Most of these private methods are responsible for writing a certain aspect of the file corresponding with the `File` class.
 In order to improve cohesion, these functions should be extracted and publicly exposed.
 This would also improve the ease of testing.
 Finally, documentation should be added to these functions, explaining their expectations and responsibilities.